klmmmv/thesis/chap1.md

 This thesis aims to implement such a virtual machine for S-BPM processes.
 It especially tries to show, how Elixir on top of the Erlang-VM is able to support this approach.

-As Singer also proposed to use metaprogramming--- which Elixir is capable of--- to compile a business process from its model into an executable program, this thesis will evaluate this method.
+Further, metaprogramming--- which Elixir is capable of--- to compile a business process from its model into an executable program, this thesis will evaluate this method.
 The goal is to let Elixir write source code based on the model and compile it into a single application.
 This application would represent a business process on a technical level.

-Chapter two the theoretical background will be set, by explaining and examining the parts of S-BPM which are essential to understand the problem.
-Essential language constructs, important for modeling and understanding of a S-BPM process models, will be explained.
+Chapter two will set the theoretical background, by explaining and examining the parts of S-BPM which are essential to understand the problem.
+Essential language constructs, important for modeling and understanding of a S-BPM process model, will be explained.

 In chapter three the concept of abstract state machines (ASM) will be explained.
 ASMs is one way of notation to express the execution of algorithms.
 They have become